marmelab/coPostgresQuery/README.md

 #### Configuration

 - table: the table name
-- idFields: list of key fields used to select the entity (default: `id`)
+- primaryKey: one or more fields representing the primary key.
+Accept array or single value. (default: `id`)
 - returnFields: list of fields retrieved by the query

 #### Parameters